a2i-dpg/ekShop-doc/admin/SellerFeature.md

 ![](images/others/payoutrequest.png)

-Product reviews refers to reviews that are left by customers for products in the e-commerce website.
-It is defined by the follwoing attributes:

-**Product** this is the product in the website for which the review is made

 # Seller Commission

-**This feature allows us to view and change the commission given to sellers in the site**
+**This feature allows us to view and change the commission given to sellers in the site based on the sales made**

 ![](images/others/sellercommission.png)

-Product reviews refers to reviews that are left by customers for products in the e-commerce website.
-It is defined by the follwoing attributes:

-**Product** this is the product in the website for which the review is made

 # Seller Verification Form